 Consent for each vaccine must be provided by parents / guardians for students to receive free vaccinations at school.

 If you or your child do not have a Medicare card, consent can still be provided by requesting a paper-based consent form ¨C available on request from schools.
+Consent stays active, unless withdrawn.

 Parents can withdraw consent at any time before vaccination takes place: